IndiaFilings

 A company that is loss making may still declare a dividend provided that there is adequate surplus of reserves and subject to the following conditions:

-- The rate of dividend declared shall not exceed the average of the rates at which dividend was declared in the 3 years immediately preceding that year (Provided that this rule shall not apply to a company, which has not declared any dividend in each of the three preceding financial years.)
+For a loss-making company, the rate of dividend declared cannot exceed the average of the rates at which dividend was declared in the three years immediately preceding that year, subject to certain exceptions.